tbielawa/Taboot/docs/install.rst

 Building An RPM
 ```````````````
-Additional requirements:
+Building the RPM yourself introduces additional requirements:

-* python-sphinx (Building the documentation)
+- :mod:`python-sphinx` (Building the documentation)
-* func (Resolving references in the documentation)
+- :mod:`func` (Resolving some references in the documentation)

+Steps:

 * Edit the spec file if needed
 * :command:`./setup.py sdist`